sveltejs/sapper/site/content/docs/04-preloading.md

 ### Return value

 If you return a Promise from `preload`, the page will delay rendering until the promise resolves.
 You can also return a plain object.
-The value will be available within the components as props.
+In both cases, the values in the object will be passed into the components as props.

 When Sapper renders a page on the server, it will attempt to serialize the resolved value (using [devalue](https://github.com/Rich-Harris/devalue)) and include it on the page, so that the client doesn't also need to call `preload` upon initialization.
 Serialization will fail if the value includes functions or custom classes (cyclical and repeated references are fine, as are built-ins like `Date`, `Map`, `Set` and `RegExp`).